-Company names must be submitted to and approved by the Financial Supervision Commission and must bear the suffix “Limited” or “Ltd” after the name.
+Company names must be submitted too and approved by the Financial Supervision Commission and must bear the suffix “Limited” or “Ltd” after the name.

-We check that your Isle of Man company name is acceptable and is not already incorporated with the Financial Supervision Commission.
+We check that your Isle of Man company name is acceptable and is not already registered with the Financial Supervision Commission.

 Only one director is required for a company incorporated in the Isle of Man, with no restrictions on nationality or residency.